alberto-lazari/masters-thesis/chapters/background.typ

 such as LSPosed @lsposed and EdXposed @edxposed.
 Additionally, root access has been progressively limited and discouraged in the Android OS over the course of time.

-VirtualXposed aim is to bring this functionality to unrooted devices by creating a virtualized environment, recreating the Xposed experience within a sandboxed space.
+VirtualXposed @virtualxposed is a project designed to bring this functionality to unrooted devices by creating a virtualized environment, recreating the Xposed experience within a sandboxed space.
+It uses VirtualApp @virtualapp at its core, which is one of the most popular open-source app-level virtualization frameworks.
-It uses VirtualApp at its core to install and run apps in a virtual environment, injecting hooks at the application level.
+It is used to create a virtual environment and run apps inside of it by injecting hooks at the application layer.
 VirtualXposed is thus limited to modifying the virtual app behavior rather than system-wide functions.

 Over recent version updates,